lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ML-KEM always requires the public key in order to perform various steps of the Fujisaki-Okamoto decapsulation [FIPS203-ipd], and for this reason the private key encoding specified in FIPS 203 includes the public key.
 Therefore it is not required to carry it in the `OneAsymmetricKey.publicKey` field, which remains optional, but is strictly speaking redundant since an ML-KEM public key can be parsed from an ML-KEM private key, and thus populating the `OneAsymmetricKey.publicKey` field would mean that two copies of the public key data are transmitted.

-With regard to the traditional algorithms, RSA or Elliptic CUrve, in order to achieve the public-key binding property the KEM combiner used to form the composite KEM, the combiner requires the traditional public key as input to the KDF that derives the output shared secret.
+With regard to the traditional algorithms, RSA or Elliptic Curve, in order to achieve the public-key binding property the KEM combiner used to form the composite KEM, the combiner requires the traditional public key as input to the KDF that derives the output shared secret.
 Therefore it is required to carry the public key within the respective `OneAsymmetricKey.publicKey` as per the private key encoding given in {{sec-priv-key}}.
 Implementers who choose to use a different private key encoding than the one specified in this document MUST consider how to provide the component public keys to the decapsulate routine.
 While some implementations might contain routines to computationally derive the public key from the private key, it is not guaranteed that all implementations will support this; for this reason the interoparable composite private key format given in this document in {{sec-priv-key}} requires the public key of the traditional component to be included.

 <!-- End of Implementation Considerations section -->